Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 What's the single biggest issue or problem facing the team/department/company?”
 What's currently being done to address it?

+When You Think of the Best Employees Who've Worked for You, What Makes Them Stand Out in Your Mind?
+Ask this your boss, if he's the one interviewing you.
+This can give you good knowledge of what is expected.

 # Contributions

 Thank you [Elena][1] for writing this wonderful [blogpost][2] on the topic, from which many questions were adopted.